Dishwashers Don’t Have Needs!

 Non-human objects, institutions, etc. don’t have needs.
 We project our human needs onto them in order to help us manage our lives … and the vast amount of tasks encumbered upon us.
-It makes our complex lives mare manageable, more structured, and easier to deal with.
+Consequently, it makes our complex lives more manageable, more structured, and easier to deal with.
 It’s similar to sorting and filing our papers and records.

 However by projecting our own [human] needs onto non-human items, we subconsciously remove the personal responsibility that we own.
-The demands of those needs are now “out of our hands” and have become the responsibility of someone or something else … specifically, the object itself.
+As a result, the demands of those needs are now “out of our hands” and have become the responsibility of someone or something else … specifically, the object itself.

 - The car needs a tune-up.
-“Well I sure wish it would hurry up and schedule one so I can arrange alternate transportation to work.”
+“And I sure wish it would hurry up and schedule one so I can arrange alternate transportation to work.”